si-tacuisses/si-tacuisses.github.io/_slides/docker/docker_presentation.md

 ## Reproducibility

   - Allows to deterministically recreate a machine from scratch
-  - Anyone can reproduce your "research" if you publish it's Dockerimage and Raw Data
+  - Anyone can reproduce your "research" if you publish it's Docker Image and raw data

 ---